digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/instruments/generic.rst

 The Generic instrument has the advantage that it provides a flexible framework for defining new payoffs in an ad-hoc manner.
 This can be useful for prototyping or in a structuring context.
-It also enables one-off trades for which a strongly typed instrument is not (yet) available.
+It also enables one-off trades for which no other instrument is available.